flant/shell-operator/HOOKS.md

 ##### jqFilter

-This filter is used to ignore superfluous "Modified" events, not to select objects to subscribe to.
-For example, if hook is interested in changes of labels, `"jqFilter": ".metadata.labels"` can be used to ignore changes in `.status` or `.metadata.annotations`.
+This filter is used to ignore superfluous "Modified" events, and not to select objects to subscribe to.
+For example, if the hook is interested in changes of labels, `"jqFilter": ".metadata.labels"` can be used to ignore changes in `.status` or `.metadata.annotations`.

-The result of applying filter to the event's object is passed to hook in a binding context file in a `filterResult` field.
-See [binding context](#binding-context).
+The result of applying the filter to the event's object is passed to the hook in a `filterResult` field of a [binding context](#binding-context).

+You can use JQ_LIBRARY_PATH to set a path with jq modules.
+Also, Shell-operator uses jq release 1.6 so you can check your filters with a binary of that version.

 ##### Added != Object created